huttj/slack-export-viewer/README.md

 1. Install the dependencies.
     `npm i`

-2. Generate a Slack export and unzip the contents to the `slack_export` directory.
+2. [Generate a Slack export](https://slack.com/help/articles/201658943-Export-your-workspace-data) and unzip the contents to the `slack_export` directory.

 3. Run the app.
     `npm start`

-4. Open `localhost:5000` in your browser.
+4. Open `localhost:3000` in your browser.

 ## Future Improvements